RhaaKaye/Orbit/readme.md

 Shout out to [Pov Pixel Poi PJRC forum thread](https://forum.pjrc.com/threads/30020-Teensy-APA102-POV-Poi-Pixel-Poi-Build-Tutorial) I couldn't have made these without them

 The Poi uses a teensy 3.2, a strip of APA201 LEDs and a TP4056 LiPo charger

+Things to do
+* Guide
+* How to install and run the code
+* Link to the image converted (Talk about it)

 More info to follow